-Summarizing over 7 hours of content on cloud, this BrightTalk session will give attendees a sneak peak into this topic by the actual SPDEcon speakers.
+Summarizing over 7 hours of content on cloud, this BrightTalk session gave attendees a sneak peak into this topic by the actual SPDEcon speakers.
 The SPDEcon Cloud talk slides are available for download.

 Storage Virtualization is used both on premise and in the public cloud, but what standards come into play?
 How can customers avoid being locked into proprietary interface?
 This talk will detail which interfaces are commonly used and what standards are emerging to ensure interoperability and data portability in the cloud.
 About the Presenter: Mark A. Carlson, Principal Cloud Strategist at Oracle, has more than 30 years of experience with Networking and Storage development and more than fifteen year's experience with Java technology.
 Mark was one of the authors of the CDMI Cloud Storage standard.
 He has spoken at numerous industry forums and events.
 He is the chair of the SNIA Cloud Storage, NDMP and XAM SDK technical working groups, chairs the DMTF Policy working group, serves on the SNIA Technical Council, and represents Oracle on the DMTF Technical Committee and serves as DMTF VP of Alliances.

 SNIA Cloud Data Management Interface Specification Earns ISO/IEC Designation as an International Standard